 As mandated by the BOR, all WCSU undergraduate and graduate degree programs approved by the Connecticut Board of Regents for Higher Education and all BOR approved Centers will undergo review every seven years\.
 Scheduled program reviews are an integral part of the University's strategic planning process.
-They support ongoing efforts to demonstrate institutional effectiveness and maintain accreditation by the Commission on Institutions of Higher Education of the NEASC-CIHE).
+They support ongoing efforts to demonstrate institutional effectiveness and maintain accreditation by the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges (NEASC-CIHE).
 The program review is intended to be a rigorous, collegial, and supportive process.
 It is a peer review process including Department faculty, external evaluators, deans, appropriate governance bodies, and the provost.